 The last thing the internet needs is another thinkpiece on the sad girl in pop music.
 From Leslie Gore to Lana Del Rey, the trope has been sourced, dissected, and written about to the point of no return.
 What's cropping up more and more in the world of popular music these days is actually the sad boy.
 Let me clarify: this extends beyond dudes simply singing about feeling sad.
-Every pop singer's gotta have a sensitive single or two—Bieber's billion dollar apology songs surged up the charts like a wellspring of tears—but that in itself is not all that interesting.
+Every pop singer's gotta have a sensitive single or four—Bieber's billion dollar apology songs surged up the charts like a wellspring of tears—but that in itself is not all that interesting.
 Rather, this distinct rebrand towards a more sensitive, emotional Bieber—one who cries on stage in all black—represents a significant shift in our leading male pop performers.
 And he's not the only one.
 Look at Sam Smith.
 Ed Sheeran.
 Drake even (he may not be sad per se, but he sure is mopey).
-The sad boys of pop are here to woo you, lose you, and croon you back into their arms.
+The sad boys of pop are here to woo you, lose you, and ultimately croon you back into their arms.
 And it's a trend that's on the rise.

 Like his music, Orbison's personal life was also marked by tragedy.
 His first wife Claudette Fraley was killed in a motorcycle accident and both his sons died during his lifetime.
 In 1988, he suffered a fatal heart attack.
 The tragic irony: Roy Orbison was killed by his own heart at the age of 52.
 Orbison's dramatic stage persona and aching ballads changed the emotional tenor of American pop and rock, bearing influence on the greats—in particular Bruce Springsteen who mentions the dark angel in several of his songs.
 In fact, let's break down the ways Roy Orbison became America's definitive musical sad boy.